Understand the latest trends facing the news sector, social media and more - perfect for journalists, speakers and students alike

 A project of Polis – the London School of Economics' journalism think-tank – is supported by the Google News Initiative and dedicated to the advancement of artificial intelligence and journalism.
 It produces research on this topic, such as the 2023 Generating Change paper, as well as lots of resources and case studies.

 A global media analytics platform that ranks, for instance, the UK's top digital websites across desktop and mobile (where you will see some news sites) or top news publications across social media.
-It currently has data from 14 countries including the UK.
+It currently has data from 10 countries but not the UK.

 A UK journalism industry accreditation body and professional awarding organisation.
 It also delivers industry research, most prominently on the latest diversity figures in UK journalism.